Syndica/sig/src/gossip/readme.md

 ### GossipTable

-Solana’s gossip data is stored in a Conflict-free Replicated Data Store (CRDS).
+Solana’s gossip data is stored in a Conflict-free Replicated Data Store (CRDS) in `gossip/table.zig`.

-There are two main data types we store (defined in `data.zig`) which includes `GossipData` and `CrdsDataWithSignature` datastructures.
+There are two main data types we store (defined in `data.zig`) which includes `GossipData` and `GossipDataWithSignature` datastructures.
 A `GossipData` enum covers various gossip data types including `ContactInfo` for node details like public keys and addresses, `Vote` for block validity signatures (being phased out for lower bandwidth), and more.
-Secondly, `CrdsDataWithSignature` holds a `GossipData` struct and a signature over its data.
-When processing incoming gossip data from the network, we first verify the signature of the `CrdsDataWithSignature` and then insert it into the GossipTable.
+Secondly, `GossipDataWithSignature` holds a `GossipData` struct and a signature over its data.
+When processing incoming gossip data from the network, we first verify the signature of the `GossipDataWithSignature` and then insert it into the GossipTable.

 <div align="center">
 <img src="imgs/2023-08-11-12-41-17.png" width="420" height="200">